Pats' visit to Lambeau offers rare Rodgers-Belichick matchup

 Belichick’s team enters this game with less certainty at quarterback.

-Usual starter Mac Jones’ status is up in the air after an ankle injury knocked him out of the Patriots’ 37-26 loss to the Baltimore Ravens.
-If Jones isn’t available, veteran Brian Hoyer would be making his first start since 2020.
+Usual starter Mac Jones’ status is out for the game after an ankle injury knocked him out of the Patriots’ 37-26 loss to the Baltimore Ravens.
+Veteran Brian Hoyer will be making his first start since 2020.

 The difference in the two quarterback situations helps explain why the Packers are favored by 9½ points, according to FanDuel Sportsbook.